-Helen Handelman is a director + writer based in New York.
+Helen is a writer and director based in New York.

-In her work, she goes back to pivotal moments of 20th-century American history to question and push beyond the stories we've been told, the stories that have been preserved in the historical archive.
-She explores her frustration with American exceptionalism by excavating specific historic junctures, by pulling up the roots of collective memories, and examining them.
-She believes that the power of investigating what was human / messy/painful then is that it forces us to take a good look at where we are now and at what needs to change as we work towards a radically equal and just future.
+In her work, she goes back to pivotal moments of 20th-century U.S. history to question and push beyond the stories that are preserved in the historical archive.
+She explores her frustration with American exceptionalism by excavating specific historic junctures, by pulling up the roots of collective memories and examining them.
+She believes that the power of investigating what was messy/painful then is that it forces us to take a good look at where we are now and at what needs to change as we work towards a radically equal and just future.

-Helen was a 2014 Core Company Member at The Orchard Project, and has developed work with Blue Man Group, LCT3, Ensemble Consensus, Shakespeare in the Park/ The Public Theater, Ars Nova, Clubbed Thumb, WP Theater, Curtis Opera Theatre, The Bushwick Starr, and Corkscrew Theater Festival.
+Helen was a 2014 Core Co.
+Member at The Orchard Project, and has developed work with Blue Man Group, LCT3, Ensemble Consensus, Shakespeare in the Park/ The Public Theater, Curtis Opera Theatre, Ars Nova, Clubbed Thumb, WP Theater, The Bushwick Starr, and Corkscrew Theater Festival.

-She grew up in NYC, and is a graduate of Wesleyan University (double degrees in theater + religion).
+She grew up in NYC, and graduated from Wesleyan University (double degrees in Theater and Religion).